Blog Post

 Inconsistent business names and contact details can confuse search engines.

-So, if the business name is “Kelly’s World Hikes” in one place but “World Hikes by Kelly” in another place, search engines will see these as two different businesses.
+So, if the business name is “Kelly’s World Hikes” in one place but “World Hikes by Kelly” in another, search engines will see them as two different businesses.

 Even small differences such as Kelly’s Hikes Ltd v Kelly’s Hikes.